zajitschek/metaanalysis/chapters/chapter3.md

 ***Hint: Think about our previously worked through inclusion criteria and their more fine-scale categories!
 Try to formulate some examples before pushing the Example solution button.***
 <choice id="2">
 <opt text="Example solution" correct="true">
   1. More detailed information on each study: author, title, journal, publication year.
   2. Information on the study system or species (e.g. species name, taxonomic group, biological details relevant to the studied question, such as age or reproductive status of the study subjects).

-  3. Most papers will not report effect sizes but descriptive and test (inferential) statistics that need to be converted into effect sizes.
-We need to extract data from which effect sizes can be calculated.
-For the Terminal Investment project, since we want to compare challenged and unchallenged groups, we will need to collect means and standard errors, sample sizes, or test statistic that can be converted into effect sizes.
-Each data type needs its own column, therefore we would need several colums, e.g.: mean_control, SE_control, SD_control, N_control, mean_treat, SE_treat, SD_treat, N_treat, test_stat_type, test_stat_value, df.
+  3. Descriptive and test statistics for conversion into effect sizes.

-  4. Information on where in the original paper the above data was extracted from, e.g. Figure/Table number, page, raw data; if multiple comparisons were reported in the original paper, which exact groups were compared.
+  4. Where did the information come from? e.g. Figure/Table number, page, raw data, etc. ; if multiple comparisons were reported in the original paper, which exact groups were compared.
 This will help you find it again should you need to double-check.

- 5. Information on study methodology - e.g., where and when manipulations were performed and measurements/data collected, specific procedures, etc.
+ 5. Methodology - when / where / which measurements/data collected, specific procedures, etc.

- 6. Any comments and additional information related to the extracted data and study.
-You can have a comment/details column associated with every extracted data column and an overall comment column.
+ 6. Comments and additional information
 </opt>
 </choice>

+This referes to point 3 in the above exercise: Most papers will not report effect sizes but descriptive and test (inferential) statistics that need to be converted into effect sizes.
+This means we need to extract data from which effect sizes can be calculated.
+For the Terminal Investment project, since we want to compare challenged and unchallenged groups, we will need to collect means and standard errors, sample sizes, or test statistic that can be converted into effect sizes.
+Each data type needs its own column, therefore we would need several colums, e.g.: mean_control, SE_control, SD_control, N_control, mean_treat, SE_treat, SD_treat, N_treat, test_stat_type, test_stat_value, df.

+We will show later on some different ways on how you may convert SEs to SDs, and Means and SEs (or SDs) to effect sizes, and how to covert information from test statistics into effect sizes.

 **What is the purpose of extracting additional variables?**
 >Potentially, there can be a lot of information that could and should be extracted from the original papers and sometimes supplemented by information from other sources (databases, publications).
 Some of the information can be used as effect size moderators in the statistical models.
 Other information can be used to characterise the data set (e.g., is it dominated by particular taxon or experimental methodology?).

 **What is wrong with this table representing a fragment of an extraction spreadsheet?**